Cell Tower equipment upfrade in progress.

 • Gropers Bush, Southland.

-The 17 upgraded sites are in:
+The 17 upgraded cell sites are located at:

 • Sylvia Park, Auckland.